thelfer/mfem-mgis/_sources/developer_guide/benchmark.rst.txt

 .. note::

-  Un test de faisabilité de cette simulation a aussi était réalisé sûr plus de 5.3 milliards de ddl.
+  A feasibility test of this simulation was also carried out on more than 5.3 billion ddl.

 80M ddl